PAN 428 (office), 624-9582

 Here, I continued to study bottom quarks and also "charm" quark until 2005.
 When a chance to switch my focus to high-energy frontier was presented, I decided to take advantage of it.

 When I started teaching at Minnesota, I knew nothing about class room culture of the US, but since then, the University has provided me with opportunities to learn about how to be a better teacher in American classrooms.
 My wife, Susan, is an excellent teacher, though not in physics, and artist, and has given me a lot of great ideas about teaching.
-This has been a great learning experience, and I hope to grow further as a teacher as well as as a mentor to graduate students.
+This has been a rewarding learning experience, and I hope to grow further as a teacher as well as as a mentor to graduate students.

 Here are a list of my current and former graduate students.